Links on SoundGuys may earn us a commission. Learn more.

 Though it can be tough to tell the difference between information and opinion, the litmus test most people use is simply “Does the reviewer show their work?”
 For headphone critics, that can be anything from showing charts and graphs to simply describing tests they performed and how to do it yourself.
 Without any understanding of how something is assessed, it’s almost impossible to translate the reviewer’s experience to your own.
 This is especially true for comparisons; if you’re not familiar with the headphones the reviewer is comparing your unit to, what have you learned?

 While numbers and technical explanations are about as interesting as watching paint dry, they offer an extremely valuable insight into how well a product actually works, especially when you have an expert to contextualize the results.
-They’ll tell you if you need an amp, what kind of sound certain headphones have, or if a certain feature is a gimmick (or actually useful).
+They’ll tell you if you need an amp, what kind of sound headphones have, or if a certain feature is a gimmick, or is actually useful.

 3. Separate fact from feelings

 Finally, if a review is confusing, that may be by design.
 Remember those unquantifiable adjectives I mentioned earlier?
 Often people will search for words to act as filler when they can’t demonstrate a concept to a reader.
 Marketers also sometimes do this, but in a different way.
-If you read copy that contains a lot of flowery, nice-sounding words that sound like they came out of a wine review, you should pay close attention to how each of those words like “brilliant,” “balanced,” “deep,” and “rich” make you feel.
+If you read copy that contains a lot of flowery, nice-sounding words that sound like they came out of a wine review, you should pay close attention to how each of those words like “lush,” “sweet,” or “rich” make you feel.
 These words aren’t there to convey information, but to make you have emotion about a product.

 Needless to say, most people shouldn’t be dealing with strong emotions when deciding what products to buy.
 It’s a pair of headphones, not a damned wedding venue.
 If you want the best information possible, we need to deal in facts and figures instead of emotions.
 It’s easy to feel strongly about something, but it’s critical to explore issues as they are—not how we might feel they should be.